 Class cancellation policy: refund in the form of store credit if cancellation is at least 24 hours prior to the event.
 No day-of cancellations.

-Workshops can be ASL interpreted upon request.
-Please request interpretation at least 1 week in advance in the notes section of your order or email us at email@example.com.
+Workshops and Community Nights can be ASL interpreted upon request.
+Please request interpretation at least 1 week in advance by emailing us at firstname.lastname@example.org.

 - This event has passed.

 October 28, 2021 @ 5:30 pm – 7:00 pm PDT